 For this recipe I used Italian Cirliole pasta – wholemeal spelt pasta by Bartolini.
 The taste of this pasta is particular and rich.
 I feared that this pasta could easily become overcooked, instead it perfectly kept its texture and stayed elastic.
 Perfect for this type of recipes.

-Cook the pasta al dente in salted water following the manufacturer’s instructions.
-Drain and divide into three soup plates adding a drop of olive oil and stir, put aside.
+Cook the pasta al dente in salted water following the instructions on the box.
+Drain and divide into three soup plates adding a drop of olive oil, stir and put aside.

 Cut the carrot into julienne strips, slice the green parts of spring onion and create 12 thin slices of daikon.
 Put aside.